Japanese tea ceremony: Schools

-In Japan, those who wish to study tea ceremony typically join a "circle", a generic term for a group that meets regularly to participate in a given activity.
-There are also tea clubs at many junior and high schools, colleges and universities.
+In Japan, people who wish to study tea ceremony typically join a "circle", (a group that meets regularly to participate in a given activity.)
+People who wish to study the different tea ceremonies can do so at junior and high schools, colleges and universities.

-Classes may be held at community centres, dedicated tea schools, or at private homes.
-Tea schools often teach a wide variety of pupils who may study at different times; for example, the school may have a group for women, a group for older students, and a group for younger students.
+These classes may be held at community centres, dedicated tea schools, or private homes.
+Tea schools often teach a wide variety of pupils who may study at different times.
+For example, the school may have a group for women, a group for older students, and a group for younger students.
 Students normally pay a monthly fee which covers tuition and the use of the school's (or teacher's) bowls and other equipment, the tea itself, and the sweets that students serve and eat at every class.
 Students must be equipped with their own fukusa, fan, kaishi paper, and kobukusa, as well as their own wallet in which to place these items.

-Though some groups and practitioners of tea ceremony may wear Western clothing, for most occasions of tea ceremony – particularly if the teacher is highly ranked within the tradition – wearing kimono is mostly considered essential, in particular for women.
+Though some groups and practitioners of tea ceremony may wear Western clothing, for most occasions of tea ceremony – particularly if the teacher is highly ranked within the tradition – wearing kimono is mostly considered essential for women.
 In some cases, advanced students may be given permission to wear the school's mark in place of the usual family crests on formal kimono.
 This permission usually accompanies the granting of a chamei, or "tea name", to the student.

 New students typically begin by observing more advanced students as they practice.
-New students may be taught mostly by more advanced students; the most advanced students are taught exclusively by the teacher.
+New students are taught mostly by more advanced students; the most advanced students are taught exclusively by the teacher.
 The first things new students learn are how to correctly open and close sliding doors, how to walk on tatami, how to enter and exit the tea room, how to bow and to whom and when to do so, how to wash, store and care for the various equipment, how to fold the fukusa, how to ritually clean tea equipment, and how to wash and fold chakin.
 As they master these essential steps, students are also taught how to behave as a guest at tea ceremonies: the correct words to say, how to handle bowls, how to drink tea and eat sweets, how to use paper and sweet-picks, and myriad other details.